livegnik/2way-poc-design/02-architecture/01-component-model.md

 ### 5.3 System services

-System services are backend services that exist independently of installed apps.
+System services are backend services that exist independently of installed apps, as defined in [02-architecture/services-and-apps/02-system-services.md](services-and-apps/02-system-services.md).

 System services: